 Yes, unless you have a high-level of financial expertise, using a SaaS financial model template is almost always the best way to proceed.
 There are a broad range of SaaS start-up financial models available online, so your best bet is to simply shop around until you find one that you like the look of.
 There are many free templates that you can use, such as this financial model from The SaaS CFO.

 An early-stage SaaS financial model should include reasonable projections about the future of the business based on well-structured, dynamic spreadsheets.
 Learning how to build a SaaS financial model will depend enormously on the template you’re using, but in most cases, the process follows these steps:

 Enter your global controls, including start date, WACC (weighted average cost of capital), beginning cash balance, sales and marketing percentage, and so on.

-Enter your headcount assumptions (this covers everything to do with your expenses relating to wage).
+Enter your headcount assumptions (this covers everything to do with your expenses relating to wages).

-Enter your non-wage assumptions (this covers all expenses that aren’t linked to wage).
+Enter your non-wage assumptions (this covers all expenses that aren’t linked to wages).

 Check the summary, which should give you a basic overview of your business’s financial forecast.